Nodal algebraic curves and entropy diagnostics in degenerate two-dimensional harmonic-oscillator shells: Physical implementation

-The fixed-shell structure analyzed here has direct realizations in structured light and trapped-particle motion.
-In paraxial optics, Hermite--Gaussian modes are transverse oscillator eigenmodes; coherent superpositions with fixed order $N=n_x+n_y$ and real relative phases at a fixed propagation plane therefore have the real Gaussian--polynomial form
+In paraxial optics, Hermite--Gaussian modes are transverse oscillator eigenmodes.
+A coherent superposition with fixed transverse order \(N=n_x+n_y\) and real relative phases at a chosen propagation plane has, after transverse rescaling, the Gaussian--polynomial form

 up to an overall scale and phase.
-In this real-field setting, the zero-amplitude curves, and hence the corresponding dark intensity curves, are precisely determined by
+Since the Gaussian envelope is strictly positive, the dark curves of the optical field are determined by

+Thus the nodal algebraic curves studied in the previous sections are directly realized as zero-amplitude curves of a real-phase Hermite--Gaussian field.
+The nodal curves themselves are obtained from the intensity zeros, while the restriction to a real field can be verified or enforced by phase control or interferometric reconstruction.

-Recent structured-light platforms allow programmable control of transverse amplitude and phase, including higher-order free-space modes, making coefficient-space paths of the type studied here experimentally accessible~\cite{Forbes2021,Butow2024}.
-In this setting, \(S_{\mathrm{dom}}\) is obtained by integrating the measured intensity over connected bright domains, \(I(x;y)\) follows from the transverse intensity marginals, and \(S_p\) is accessed from the far-field distribution.
+Recent structured-light platforms allow programmable control of transverse amplitude and phase, including higher-order free-space modes, making coefficient-space paths of the type considered here experimentally accessible~\cite{Forbes2021,Butow2024}.
+Given a measured transverse intensity \(I_{\rm opt}(x,y)\), one forms the normalized density